 State Investment in Campus Facilities is Essential to World-Class Instruction and Applied Research

 High-quality academic and research facilities are vital to ensuring that Michigan’s public universities remain competitive by continuing to deliver world-class education and incubating the knowledge and talent that will power tomorrow’s companies.
 Constructing technologically and environmentally sophisticated campus facilities requires a financing partnership between the state and its public universities.
-Capital outlay investments, unfortunately, tend lately to be in a feast-or-famine cycle.
-In recent years, these investments have fallen short, with no new university capital outlay project having been authorized for planning since 2018.
-It is important to return to a dependable cycle of authorizing a few projects annually to minimize uncertainty and to avoid extended delays in asset maintenance, or the sudden tightening of construction-related labor and materials markets due to multiple institutions planning or building at once.
-Transparency and clarity on the process by which prospective campus projects are assessed by state officials and recommended for funding approval is also integral to a sound state capital outlay program.
+A much-appreciated set of capital outlay projects was authorized in November 2023.
+However, in general, these investments are infrequent and have dwindled over the years.
+It is important to return to a dependable cycle of a few projects annually to minimize uncertainty and to avoid extended delays in asset maintenance, or the sudden tightening of construction-related labor markets due to multiple institutions planning or building at once.
+The state capital outlay process should be conducted annually, be predictable and consistent, and include substantial public investment.

-Another state policy opportunity is to address challenges posed by the hard dollar caps enacted on the state share of university projects that commenced during the lean years of the 2000s.
-The Granholm Administration limited the state share of capital outlay first to $45 million and then to only $30 million per project.
-When there is already a 25% university cost share to provide an incentive for thriftiness, a hard dollar cap on the state share is unnecessary and only accelerates the shift toward institutional financing.
-Further, environmental sustainability measures, research labs, digital classrooms, and modern health and accessibility standards make buildings more expensive than when these caps were put in place.
-And finally, even if hard dollar caps were appropriate, their value has substantially eroded.
-Thirty million dollars in 2008 is equivalent to $41.1 million today with inflation.
-It is time to repeal these hard dollar caps as part of the state’s capital outlay process.
+In the lean years of the 2000s, the state limited its share toward capital outlay projects first to $45 million and then to only $30 million.
+When there is already a 25% university cost share to provide an incentive for thriftiness, a hard dollar cap on the state share is unnecessary.
+Further, research labs, digital classrooms, and modern health and accessibility standards make buildings more expensive than when these caps were put in place.
+And finally, even if hard dollar caps were appropriate, their value has substantially eroded. $30 million in 2008 would be equivalent to $44.8 million today with inflation.
+It is time to dispose of these measures.

 Policy Actions: